Hindenburg Line: Subsequent operations

 Another British attack at Bullecourt was planned after the failure of 11 April but postponed several times until the Third Army further north had reached the river Sensée and there had been time for a thorough artillery preparation.
 By May the attack was intended to help the Third Army to advance, hold German troops in the area and assist the French army attacks on the Aisne.
 Two divisions were involved in the attack with the first objective at the second Hindenburg trench on a front of 4000 yd, a second objective at the Fontaine–Quéant road and the final objective at the villages of Riencourt and Hendecourt.
 Many of the British transport and supply difficulties had been remedied, with the extension of railways and roads into the "Alberich" area.
 The attack began on 3 May; part of the 2nd Australian Division reached the Hindenburg Line and established a foothold.
 Small parties of the 62nd Division reached the first objective and were cut off, the division having c.
 3,000 casualties, and an attack by the 7th Division was driven back.

 From 4 to 6 May, the battle in the 2nd Australian Division sector continued and the foothold in the Hindenburg Line was extended.
 The 7th Division continued to try to reach British parties, which had got into Bullecourt and been isolated.
 A German counter-attack on 6 May was defeated but the engagement exhausted the 2nd Australian Division and the 62nd Division; serious losses had been inflicted on the 1st Australian and 7th divisions.
 The German 27th, 3rd Guard, 2nd Guard Reserve divisions and a regiment of the 207th Division had made six big counter-attacks and also had many casualties.
 The British attacked again on 7 May with the 7th Division towards Bullecourt and the 1st Australian Brigade west along the Hindenburg trenches, which met at the second objective.
 Next day the "Red Patch" was attacked again and a small part held after German counter-attacks.
 The 5th Australian Division relieved the 2nd Australian Division by 10 May, while the battle in Bullecourt continued to the west, the 7th Division capturing the village except for the Red Patch on 12 May, while the 62nd Division advance was pushed back.
 The 58th Division relieved the Australians and British attacks on 13 May failed.
 A final German counter-attack was made to recapture all of Bullecourt and the Hindenburg trenches on 15 May.
 The attack failed except at Bullecourt where the west of the village was regained.
 The 7th Division was relieved by part of the 58th Division, which attacked the Red Patch again on 17 May and captured the ruins, just before the Germans were able to withdraw, which ended the battle.
 The Fifth Army lost 14,000–16,000 casualties and German losses in two divisions were 4,500 casualties, with casualties in the regiments of five other divisions engaged being c.
 1,000 at a minimum.
-Total British losses for both Bullecourt operations were 19,342.
+British casualties for both Bullecourt operations were 19,342.